IBM Naval Ordnance Research Calculator: Technology

 The NORC had eight magnetic tape units which were similar to the tape drives on the IBM 701 system.
-The reels were 8 inches in diameter and somewhat similar in appearance to a metal 16mm film reel.
+The reels were 8 inches in diameter and somewhat similar in appearance to a metal 16 mm film reel.
 Unlike the 701 series tape drives, there was no operator control panel on the face of the machine, instead there were buttons placed on the top front of the machines that were used to initiate tape loading, rewinding, unloading, etc. The drives could read or write 71,500 characters per second.
 It had two printers that could print 150 lines per minute, although only one printer could be used at a time.
 It also had a card reader which could read 100 cards per minute, with four words stored per card.
 It also had a display unit which consisted of a CRT tube and a 35 mm film camera which photographed the face of the tube and then sent the film through a develop and fix process before it was projected on a rear projection screen approximately 12 frames after the initial exposure.
-High volume data could also be recorded as text on the film, and employees of the Naval Weapons Laboratory would often work overtime in a darkened room scanning the films for obvious recording failures in critical data.
+High-volume data could also be recorded as text on the film, and employees of the Naval Weapons Laboratory would often work overtime in a darkened room scanning the films for obvious recording failures in critical data.